-A key factor in the AG ¶ 8(b) analysis is Applicant's "deep and longstanding relationships and loyalties in the United States."
-Applicant has established some connections to the United States under this mitigating condition.
-In 2008, he immigrated to the United States from Iraq, and he became a U.S. citizen in 2014.
-His wife, child, and one brother are citizens of Iraq.
-They reside in the United States and await permanent resident status.
-His sister is a citizen of Iraq and permanent U.S. resident.
-His financial accounts are located in the United States.
-Those facts demonstrate some connections to the United States.
-However, Applicant's frequent visits to Iraq, both prior to and after becoming a U.S. citizen, and his recent long deployment for work, demonstrate longstanding and substantial commitments to Iraq, the place of his birth and upbringing.
-Applicant has spent about a significant amount of his time in Iraq and Turkey since he first came to the United States on a Special Immigrant Visa in 2008
+Another key factor in the AG \P 8(b) analysis is Applicant's "deep and longstanding relationships and loyalties in the United States."
+Applicant has established some recent connections to the United States that weigh in his favor under this mitigating condition.
+In 2008, he chose to immigrate to the United States from Iraq, under the special visa program created to remove translators from the dangerous situation created by previous work supporting U.S. forces.
+In 2014 he became a U.S. citizen.
+His wife and child arrived in the United States in June 2016, and await permanent resident status.
+His brother, an Iraqi citizen, is also waiting for his permanent resident status.
+His sister is a citizen of Iraq and a permanent U.S. resident.
+He has financial accounts in the United States; although the amount of those accounts is unknown.
+However, Applicant's frequent visits to Iraq to spend lengthy periods with his family, in particular his mother, both prior to and after becoming a U.S. citizen, and before his recent employment there with a defense contractor, demonstrate substantial and ongoing family attachments in Iraq, the place of his birth, and his family home.
+The comparative balance of Applicant's connections to Iraq and the United States does not establish that there is no conflict of interest under AG \P 8(b).